waldophotos/kafka-avro/README.md

 1. You provide your Kafka Brokers and Schema Registry (SR) Url to a new instance of kafka-avro.
 1. You initialize kafka-avro, that will tell the library to query the SR for all registered schemas, evaluate and store them in runtime memory.
-1. kafka-avro will then expose the `getConsumer()` and `getProducer()` methods, which both return instsances of the corresponding Constructors from the [node-rdkafka][node-rdkafka] library.
+1. kafka-avro will then expose the `getConsumer()` and `getProducer()` methods, which both return instances of the corresponding Constructors from the [node-rdkafka][node-rdkafka] library.

-The instances of "node-rdkafka" that are returned by kafka-avro are hacked so as to intercept produced and consumed messages and run them by the Avro de/serializer.
+The instances of "node-rdkafka" that are returned by kafka-avro are hacked so as to intercept produced and consumed messages and run them by the Avro de/serializer along with Confluent's Schema Registry Magic Byte and Schema Id.

 You are highly encouraged to read the ["node-rdkafka" documentation](https://blizzard.github.io/node-rdkafka/current/), as it explains how you can use the Producer and Consumer instances as well as check out the [available configuration options of node-rdkafka](https://github.com/edenhill/librdkafka/blob/2213fb29f98a7a73f22da21ef85e0783f6fd67c4/CONFIGURATION.md).